 The Utah-Arizona border is full of colorful rock formations.
 Many travelers have heard of the "Wave" but are unaware of the surrounding formations that are just as jaw-dropping.

 The Amazing Wave in Coyote Buttes

-Kanab, Utah, 8:30 AM.
-A crowd of anywhere from 30 to 130 people from around the world- Germany, China, France, Italy, America, Canada- anxiously fill in their applications and hope for the best.
-Everyone is crowded into a room at the U.S. Bureau of Land Management Visitors Center, waiting for the lottery balls to fall.
+In Kanab, Utah, at 8:30 a.m., a crowd of anywhere from 30 to 130 people from around the world- Germany, China, France, Italy, America, Canada- anxiously fill in their applications and hope for the best.
+Everyone is crowded into a gymnasium at the Kanab Center in downtown Kanab, waiting for the lottery balls to fall.
 And what is all this suspense for?
 Permits to the incredible “Wave” in North Coyote Buttes.

 The “Wave” is in the Coyote Buttes North area of the Arizona Strip and is undoubtedly remarkable.
 It boasts some of the most fantastic and colorful geology ever seen.
-Imagine hiking across what looks like once moving currents of now frozen rock, halted in pre-historic time just as the Universe’s Great Painter was standing there with a bold palette of reds, oranges, tawny dark yellow sand and brilliant gold.
+Imagine hiking across what looks like once moving currents of now frozen rock, halted in pre-historic time just as the universe’s Great Painter was standing there with a bold palette of reds, oranges, tawny dark yellow sand and brilliant gold.
 It is a site beyond comparison and deserves its well vaunted reputation.
-But, with only twenty permits available each day, chances of getting in are limited.

 What many disappointed applicants don’t realize is that the “Wave” is just one of many astonishing sites lying within this great expanse of protected wilderness.
 Southern Utah is a vast complexity of rare and unusually beautiful places to explore.

 White Pocket is east of Coyote Buttes South and is only accessible by ATV’s or by high wheel base, 4-wheel-drive vehicles.
 There are tours which provide both means of transportation.
 No permits are needed.